 Stop #3: Intrepid Sea Air & Space Museum (indoor option)

-Getting In: Intrepid Sea Air & Space Museum tickets are included as an option on the New York City Explorer Pass.
+Getting In: Intrepid Sea Air & Space Museum tickets are included as an option on the Explorer Pass.

 Stop #3: Landmark Cruise by Circle Line Sightseeing (outdoor option)

-Getting In: Landmark Cruise: Circle Line Sightseeing tickets are available as an option on the New York City Explorer Pass.
+Getting In: Landmark Cruise: Circle Line Sightseeing tickets are available as an option on the Explorer Pass.

-Getting In: Met Breuer tickets are included as an option with the New York City Explorer Pass.
+Getting in: Guggenheim Museum tickets are included with the Explorer Pass.

 Stop #4: Central Park Bike Tour (outdoor option)